• Print

 How to watch a Michael Bay film

 To get out of the 101 degree heat here in Seattle, I decided to take the afternoon off yesterday and go see a film.
-Only thing playing at the right time was Transformers 2.
+Only thing playing at the right time was Transformers: Revenge of The Fallen.

-I don’t hate Michael Bay, but I rarely like his films since I like movies that make sense.
+I don’t hate Michael Bay films, but I rarely like them since I like movies that make sense.
 I admit Armageddon was fun, but I can’t say much for the others.
 Except for The Island which I thought was quite good – probably his best film.
 If not The Rock.
 Ok, fine.
 I guess I do like his films.
 But if I do, it’s in part because I’ve learned how to prepare for them.

 To prepare for Transformers 2, which I did enjoy, here’s what I did: